All Episodes

 Software yields, though.

-Um because software is malleable, you just change it and off it goes.
+You just change it and off it goes.

-So if someone invents something in one coin, unless they can can put in a mechanism that can't be duplicated because of some level of strategic thought, then it will be duplicated everywhere in some form sooner or later.
+So if someone invents something in one coin, unless they can put in a mechanism that can't be duplicated because of some level of strategic thought, then it will be duplicated everywhere in some form sooner or later.

-So you'll see fees go down, you'll see speed increase, you'll see a massive amount of capability, and uh, you'll see a lot of people that will be uh piling on to build smart contracts and some multi-signature contracts.
+So you'll see fees go down, you'll see speed increase, you'll see a massive amount of capability, and you'll see a lot of people that will be piling on to build smart contracts and some multi-signature contracts.

-So, as I was saying, I could very easily create a multi signature contract if I had a hundred employees or a hundred thousand set up an account and pay people through Bitcoin uh with a uh multi-signature smart contract, and uh it just it'd be it'd be just really simple.
+So as I was saying, I could very easily create a multi-signature contract if I had 100 employees or 100,000 set up an account and pay people through Bitcoin with a multi-signature smart contract.

 Export Selection